Harvest Hosts Locations

 Which states have the most Harvest Hosts locations?

-Plans start at $99 a year for Classic, $169 for Classic plus Boondockers Welcome, and $179 for All Access (pricing verified April 2026).
-One flat yearly fee covers a year of overnight stays with no per night charge.
+No, one price covers the whole map: $99 a year for Classic, $169 for Classic plus Boondockers Welcome, and $179 for All Access (pricing verified July 2026).

 Smart RV Hub Editorial Team